 Maintaining an emergency fund (aka a rainy-day fund) is a fundamental component of a financially healthy life.
 This may seem “boring” or “basic” in comparison to the excitement of the stock market, but its importance cannot be overstated.
 An emergency fund protects you in the event of major, unexpected expenses or loss of income.

 Where Should I Start?

 Conventional advice suggests saving 3-6 months of expenses for a sufficient emergency fund.
 This can be a bit daunting, especially when starting at zero.
 Keep in mind that a small emergency fund is better than no emergency fund.
-Begin contributing small amounts, such as $1,000-$2,000 over the next 6-12 months, and be patient as you work toward your goal of 3-6 months of expenses.
+Begin contributing small amounts over the next 6-12 months, and be patient as you work toward your goal of 3-6 months of expenses.

 When advisors refer to saving 3-6 months of expenses for an emergency fund, they are usually referring to “non-discretionary” expenses.
 Non-discretionary expenses denote expenses that cannot be “cut out” of your lifestyle if necessary.
 These include: housing costs, utilities, groceries, and debt payments.
 To calculate your non-discretionary expenses, take a look at your budget.
 Imagine you lost your job today, and determine what changes you would make to each line of your budget.
 Decide where you could cut back on optional expenses.
 This new budget, with all of the cutbacks, is your non-discretionary expenses number.